 Q: Can you make my ebook available for sale in Amazon's Kindle Store, Apple's iBookstore, B&N's Nook Store, or another e-bookstore?

 A: Yes.
-Our experience has been that Amazon Kindle provides – by far – the most sales for our ebooks, but we can also distribute your ebook through Smashwords to have your ebook show up in the other e-bookstores.
-Contact us to discuss this.
+Our experience has been that Amazon Kindle provides – by far – the most sales for our ebooks, but we can also make your ebook available in the other e-bookstores.

 Q: Do you offer POD (print-on-demand) services?